finos/waltz/docs/features/feature-list.md

 ### Releases
 Waltz typically has a major release, requiring a Liquibase scheme migration, every month or two.
 Patch releases are more frequent and produced as required.
 All releases are available via the [Waltz GitHub releases page](https://github.com/finos/waltz/releases)

+### Licence
+Waltz is released under the [Apache 2.0 Licence](https://github.com/finos/waltz?tab=Apache-2.0-1-ov-file#readme) and is part of the FINOS foundation.

 ---------